MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 >**Results**: After completing this exercise, you will be able to create a test project, and test a model while fixing its code, as in a test-driven development environment.

-### Exercise 2: Testing a Controller by using a Fake Repository
+### Exercise 2: Testing a Controller using a Fake Repository

 #### Scenario